shiftkey/brendanforster.com/content/post/2020-01-06-some-resolutions.md

 platform relative to the time spent there.

-I thought about just burning my account to the ground a couple of time last year, but without an alternative way to keep in touch with friends there I paused that idea.
+I thought about just burning my account to the ground a couple of time last year, but without an alternative way to keep in touch with friends I've accumlated there I paused that idea.

 I disabled notifications on my phone for most of my apps a few years ago (that's a rant for another time) to reduce distractions, which helped greatly back then,